36-402, Undergraduate Advanced Data Analysis, Section A

 linked to here as they become needed.
 Reading these chapters will very greatly

 In addition, Paul Teetor, The R Cookbook (O'Reilly Media, 2011,

-is required as a reference.
+is strongly suggested as a reference.

 Cox and Donnelly, Principles of Applied Statistics (Cambridge

 the Linear Model with R (Chapman Hall/CRC Press, 2006,

 and Venables and Ripley, Modern Applied Statistics with S

 will be optional.
 The campus bookstore should have copies of